 Operating a bed and breakfast requires more of the hosts than just renting out a room, and providing breakfast is just the start.
 Research what it takes to start and operate a BnB before you start down that road.

 Rent Out Storage Space

 But what if you don’t want to be a host or a landlord but still have some available space that you’d like to convert into a steady income?
 If the size and characteristics of the space are right, you might be able to rent it out monthly as storage.

 Many people have vehicles such as boats, RVs, and motorbikes that they want to protect from winter weather but have no space to keep at their homes.
 Some are looking for year-round storage options.
 Letting someone else store their vehicle in your garage, shed, or barn could bring in some handy monthly income.
 Have space to build or convert?
 There’s an ever-growing demand for storage units.

 Just as with rented rooms, take good photos of your space for advertising purposes, and be sure to note any special features (such as having a heated space) that will make your rental stand out.

-If you own an acreage or small farm, you might be able to make money holding events.
-You don’t have to hold big concerts or music festivals to do it (although you can, of course, if you have the right property and the desire to hold such an event.)
-Many small farmers and landowners make a steady profit from agritourism, setting up seasonal mazes and labyrinths, providing hayrides, farm tours, and demonstrations and offering special event dinners.
+If you own acreage or a small farm, you might be able to make money holding events.
+You don’t have to hold big concerts or music festivals to do it (although you can, of course, if you have the right property and the desire to hold such an event).
+Many small farmers and landowners make a steady profit from agritourism, setting up seasonal mazes and labyrinths, providing hayrides, farm tours, and demonstrations, and offering special event dinners.

 Outdoor weddings in pretty, rural locations are always popular in season.
-If you own agricultural land, though, remember to check and see what commercial activities are allowed on farmland where you live before you start operations.
-Some activities may be restricted, prohibited or require special permits.
+If you own agricultural land, remember to check and see what commercial activities are allowed on farmland where you live before you start operations.
+Some activities may be restricted, prohibited, or require special permits.